C2DH/ranketwo/_assignments/exploring-historical-newspapers/01-computerslearntoread.md

 ### 1.a Font recognition  | 20 Min
 <!-- section-contents -->

-- What is the core principle of classification?
+The core principle of classification; What is needed for a word to be matched with a particular font?
-- What is needed for a word to be matched with a particular font? (choose two elements from the four below)
+(choose two elements from the four below)

 - A library of fonts to compare to the scanned image of the letters
 - The best average of matches of individual letters to a particular font